cbe453/arc-plato-intro/_episodes/14-modules.md

 updated), it might affect their results.
 Having access to multiple software versions allow a set of researchers to prevent software versioning issues from affecting their results.

-Dependencies are where a particular software package (or even a particular version) depends on having access to another software package (or even a particular version of another software package).
+A dependency exists when a particular software package (or even a particular version) depends on having access to another software package (or even a particular version of another software package).
 For example, the VASP materials science software may depend on having a particular version of the FFTW (Fastest Fourier Transform in the West)